tobias-heuser/tobias-heuser/README.md

 ## I'm a Full Stack Developer and Information Systems Student

 - 🔭 Second year Information Systems <span>M.</span>Sc. student at the University of Münster
-- 🖼️ Pixelperfect Frontends
+- 🖼️ User friendly and beautiful frontends
-- 🔮 Reliable high-performance backends
+- 🔮 Fully tested and clean backends

 ### Get in touch:
 <!--